awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-rulegroup-customresponse.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ResponseHeaders`  <a name="cfn-wafv2-rulegroup-customresponse-responseheaders"></a>
 The HTTP headers to use in the response\.
+You can specify any header name except for `content-type`\.
 Duplicate header names are not allowed\.
 For information about the limits on count and size for custom request and response settings, see [AWS WAF quotas](https://docs.aws.amazon.com/waf/latest/developerguide/limits.html) in the * AWS WAF Developer Guide*\.
 *Required*: No
 *Type*: List of [CustomHTTPHeader](aws-properties-wafv2-rulegroup-customhttpheader.md)